Skip to Content

 A passage from Jerry Weinberg’s The Secrets of Consulting:

-I first read Jerry Weinberg around 15 years ago.
-At this time, I was comfortable working as an independent consultant, but remained deeply uncomfortable with existing in the world as a human being.
+I first read Jerry Weinberg around 15 years ago, at a time when I was comfortable working as an independent consultant, but remained deeply uncomfortable with existing in the world as a human being.
 I wasn’t yet ready to take seriously the projects of caring for myself, or for others, or understanding what it was like to be a person.

 That passage really stuck with me.
-Let me tell you why.
+Let’s read it together.

 “Your ideal form of influence is first to help people see their world more clearly, and then to let them decide what to do next.”

-The best job description for a continuous improvement leader I’ve ever seen.
-It opens space for questions like:
+The best job description for my kind of work that I’ve ever seen.
+It opens questions like:

 • Which people?
 Who is excluded yet should be included?